 FAQ

 Can I use a regular waffle maker/iron?
 Unfortunately, no. A waffle maker/iron is entirely different from a waffle cone maker.
-A waffle maker/iron has deeper indentions for waffles (that you eat for breakfast) that are ½ inch deep.
-A waffle cone maker makes thin wafers (thin like a tortilla).
+A waffle maker/iron has ½-inch-deep indentions for waffles (which you eat for breakfast), while a waffle cone maker makes thin wafers (like a tortilla).

 I don't have an ice cream cone form.
 What do I do?
-Make a waffle cone bowl instead!
-When your cone comes out of the waffle maker, promptly place it on an upside-down bowl (you'll have to find one small enough that allows the cooked waffle cone to drape down the sides of the bowl).
-Carefully use your hand or a pot holder to form the waffle cone around the sides of the bowl.
-Remove when it's dry and will hold the shape.
+Make waffle bowls instead!
+When your cone comes out of the waffle maker, promptly place it on an upside-down bowl (you'll have to find one small enough that the cooked waffle cone can drape down the sides of the bowl).
+Carefully use your hand or a pot holder to form the waffle around the sides of the bowl.
+Remove it when it's dry, and it will hold its shape.
+Alternatively, you could make a form from aluminum foil, but it might be hard to judge what size to make it.

 Storage